 I mean… So good!

 This method of coating the bottoms of the dumplings was inspired by Tieghan at Half Baked Harvest.
 It’s such a genius way to add extra flavor and to ensure that your dumplings don’t stick to the skillet when you’re frying them.
+I use the same method when making these French Onion Soup Dumplings.

 The ingredients are simple and you should be able to find them easily at your local grocery store.